 Name of the Village: Name of Block:

 Name of the Transmission Lin ne Period/Month

-project implementation.
-We enco and contact information to enabl feedback.
-Mentioning the name a us in getting in touch with you.
+The project welcomes complaints, suggestions, queries and comments regarding project implementation.
+We encourage persons with grievance to provide their name and contact information to enable us to get in touch with you for clarification and feedback.
+Mentioning the name and Contact details are essential as this would help us in getting in touch with you.
+Should you choose to include your personal details but want that information to remain confidential, please inform us by writing/typing (CONFIDENTIAL) above your name.
+Thank you.
+Managing Director Jharkhand Urja Sancharan Nigam Limited

 Date Sub Division of Registration (to be filled by JE)

 Contact Information/Persona l Details

 Name

 Home Address

 Village/Block

 Phone Number

-Complaint/Suggestion/Comp where and how) of your grievance below ment/Question: Please provide the details (who, what,
+Complaint/Suggestion/Complete where and how) of your grievance below ment/Question: Please provide the details (who, what,

-If included as attachment/note/letter, pla ease tick here:
+If included as attachment/note/letter, pl ease tick here: